alvarobartt/serve/examples/image_segmenter/README.md

     return raw_image_bytes.read()
 ```

-### Inference
+__Note that the preprocessing should be more extense, but in this case as the model has been deployed with a pre-defined
+handler named `image_segmenter`, there is no need to apply any transformation to the input image besides the conversion to bytes
+as that's the expected input format of images in the requests data.__

-Then you will need to proceed with the request to the deployed TorchServe Inference API which by default it's deployed at `localhost:8080` (more information regarding the TorchServe REST APIs available at: https://pytorch.org/serve/rest_api.html)
+Then you will need to proceed with the request to `localhost:8080`, which are the default address and port where TorchServe is
+deployed.
+So the request should be sent to the `predictions/` endpoint followed by the name of the registered model that will be
+used for the inference over the input image.
+This means that the resulting url is: `localhost:8080/predictions/fcn`.

 ```python
 import requests